Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Direct searches of dark sector

 \subsection{Direct detection of dark matter}

-The requirement of a nonzero mixing parameter $\epsilon$ implies a scattering between baryons and dark baryons.
-Different from the WIMP scenario with short-range contact interactions, our scenario features a light mediator which requires a different treatment \cite{Fornengo:2011sz,Kaplinghat:2013yxa,DelNobile:2015uua}.
+The requirement of a nonzero kinetic mixing parameter $\epsilon$ implies scattering between baryons and dark baryons.
+Unlike the WIMP with short-range contact interactions, our dark sector involves a light mediator, which necessitates a different treatment \cite{Fornengo:2011sz,Kaplinghat:2013yxa,DelNobile:2015uua}.

-With the dark photon mass comparable to the typical momentum transfer, the nuclear recoil interactions are momentum-dependent with the signal spectrum peaking towards low recoil energies.
-With dedicated studies on low threshold limits, the constraint on the light dark matter with a light mediator is extracted from the data by PandaX and XENON experiments \cite{PandaX-II:2018xpz,XENON:2019gfn,PandaX:2023xgl,XENON:2024hup} as an upper bound on the product of $\sigma m_{\gamma'}^4$, where $\sigma$ is the zero-momentum DM-nucleon cross section.
+With the dark photon mass comparable to the typical momentum transfer, the nuclear recoil interaction becomes momentum dependent, and the signal spectrum peaks toward low recoil energies.
+Dedicated analyses of low-threshold data from PandaX and XENON \cite{PandaX-II:2018xpz,XENON:2019gfn,PandaX:2023xgl,XENON:2024hup} constrain dark matter with a light mediator scenario in terms of an upper bound on the product $\sigma m_{\gamma'}^4$, where $\sigma$ is the zero-momentum DM–nucleon cross section.

-The other feature of our chiral model is that the dark photon only couples to the axial-vector current $\bar{\psi}\gamma^\mu\gamma^5\psi$, similar to the case of Majorana dark matter \cite{Chu:2016pew,Chao:2019lhb}.
-Such a structure leads to a velocity-suppressed cross section with nuclei, significantly weakening direct detection constraints compared to conventional SIDM models with vector interactions.
-Under our simplified model, the product is given by
+Another distinctive feature of our chiral model is that the dark photon couples only to the axial-vector current $\bar{\psi}\gamma^\mu\gamma^5\psi$, similar to the Majorana dark matter \cite{Chu:2016pew,Chao:2019lhb}.
+This structure leads to a velocity-suppressed scattering cross section with nuclei, relaxing direct detection constraints significantly compared to conventional SIDM models with vector interactions.
+In our simplified model, the product is given by

 where Z and A are the proton number and the mass number of the nucleus, $\mu_n$ is the DM-nucleon reduced mass, and $v_0$ is the velocity of the dark matter.
 Such relation allow us to combine the dark photon constraints and the direct detection bound.